ericcornelissen/webmangler/docs/index.md

 ## Getting Started

-You can use WebMangler in various ways, your options are listed below.
+You can use WebMangler in the various ways listed below.
 If you're unsure, try the CLI.

 - Command line: [WebMangler CLI]
 - Programmatically: [WebMangler Core]